adams-id/E-Commerce_Website/README.md

 Hooks and GraphQL is a later part of the project and would be updated according.

 Performance Testing is done using the Jest Library.

+Here is a [link](https://crwn-shoponline.herokuapp.com/) to the live project.